splewis/get5/README.md

 ``get5_apistats`` is for integration with the [get5 web panel](https://github.com/splewis/get5-web).
 You don't need it unless you're using the web panel.
 Note you need the [Steamworks](https://forums.alliedmods.net/showthread.php?t=229556) extension for this plugin.

+**NOTE**: The HTTP API requests this plugin sends are **not** part of a public API.
+They are the communication between this plugin and the [get5-web](https://github.com/splewis/get5-web) project; you should not rely on the API being stable.
+If you're a developer writing your own server listening to get5_apistats, consider forking the get5_apistats plugin and renaming it to something else.

 ##### get5_mysqlstats

 ``get5_mysqlstats``: is an optional plugin for recording match stats.
 To use it, create a "get5" section in your ``addons/sourcemod/configs/databases.cfg`` file and use [these MySQL commands](misc/import_stats.sql) to create the tables.
 You can also set ``get5_mysql_force_matchid`` to a matchid to make get5 ignore the matchid in match configs, and use the one in the cvar.
 Otherwise, the matchid will be set based on matchid returned by MySQL from the SQL ``insert`` statement.